ff6347/code-snippets/p5js/ai-image-classifier-drawing-on-canvas/README.md

 # AI Image Classify Drawing on Canvas

+Draw curly hair and see what type it is.

-Initial training with Google Teachable Machine was done byhttps://github.com/Diane1931
+Initial training with Google Teachable Machine was done byhttps://github.com/Diane1931.

 ## AI genereated Description